Bounty1993/Text-analysis/README.md

 # Text-analysis
-In this project I want to show how to analyze text unsing NLP tools.
+In this project I want to show how to analyze text using NLP tools.

 ### Main Libraries:
 * nltk